Crews recover body of man swept away in Wisconsin flooding

 MADISON, Wis.
 (AP) - Searchers on Tuesday recovered the body of a man who was wrenched away from would-be rescuers during flash flooding that forced evacuations around Wisconsin's capital city and cut power to many homes.

+"We've obviously had a very dangerous and unprecedented situation," Mayor Paul Soglin said at a news conference.
+"We've seen snow storms.
+We've seen ice storms.
+We've seen torndaoes.
+Obviously we've never seen a rain like this."

-The man who died was in his 70s, police spokesman Joel DeSpain said in a news release Tuesday.
+The man who died was in his 70s, police spokesman Joel DeSpain said in a statement.
 The man was driving a car with two passengers near a Madison park on Monday when it stalled in flood waters and was swept into a drainage ditch.
 The car came to rest nose down and quickly filled with water.

-A passer-by opened a rear door and helped the two passengers.
-The female passenger was swept under the water as she climbed out, but the passer-by's wife saved her by reaching under and grabbing the woman by the hair, according to the news release, which didn't include the names of those involved.

-The male rescuer and another male passer-by helped the driver out of the car, but he was sucked under the car and disappeared.
+The Capital Times reported that Madison Alderman Matt Phair and his wife were out biking during a lull in the storm and saw the car in the ditch.

+Phair told the newspaper they waded up to the car in water that was three or four feet deep, and he pulled out the two passengers, who were described by police as a man in his 70s and a woman in her 50s.

-DeSpain said searchers found his body in a retention pond.
-The Madison Fire Department, which led the search, said the pond is about a third of a mile from where the man was last seen.
+Firefighters found the driver's body Tuesday morning in a retention pond about a third of a mile away.

 The weather service said it suspects that the downpour broke a Wisconsin record for most rainfall in a 24-hour period.
 The Madison suburb of Middleton has so far recorded 11.6 inches (29.5 centimeters), but rainfall reports were still coming in.
 The previous record was 11.7 inches near Mellen in northern Wisconsin, set on June 24, 1946.